Spontaneous scalarization

 \subsubsection{Spin-induced scalarization}

-One property of the Gauss-Bonnet invariant of the Schwarzschild metric is that it is positive definite everywhere and, as a consequence, spontaneous scalarization can only occur for positive values of the coupling constant.
+One property of the Gauss-Bonnet invariant of the Schwarzschild metric is that it is positive definite everywhere and, as a consequence, spontaneous scalarization can occur only for positive values of the coupling constant.
 Does this always have to be the case?
-In the case of the Kerr metric, it is known that regions where $\mathscr{G} < 0$ outside the outer horizon are possible if the \bh spins with $a / M \geqslant 0.5$~\cite{Cherubini:2002gen} suggesting the possibility of a \emph{spin-induced scalarization} when the coupling constant is negative, i.e., $\varepsilon = -1$ in Eqs.~\eqref{eq:gaussian_and_quadratic_couplings}.
+In the case of the Kerr metric, it is known that regions where $\mathscr{G} < 0$ outside the outer horizon are possible if the \bh spins with $a / M \geqslant 0.5$~\cite{Cherubini:2002gen}, suggesting the possibility of a \emph{spin-induced scalarization} when the coupling constant is negative, i.e., $\varepsilon = -1$ in Eqs.~\eqref{eq:gaussian_and_quadratic_couplings}.

-Although conceptually simple, the problem is not straightforward to analyse because (i) the analytic form of $\mathscr{G}$ forbids the separation of variables as done in Sec.~\ref{sec:intro} and thus the determination of the scalarization threshold, in principle, will require more sophisticated numerical methods compared to the Schwarzschild case and (ii) the Kerr metric (with $a / M \geqslant 0.5$) has regions where $\mathscr{G}$ can be either negative or positive, where in the latter regions, for negative coupling constants, the effective mass may trigger a superradiant instability~\cite{Brito:2015oca}.
-To overcome these difficulties,~\textcite{Dima:2020yac} reduced the $(2+1)$-dimensional nonseparable scalar field equation into a $(1+1)$-dimensional system of equations which are coupled through spherical harmonic multipole indices $l$ and $m$.
-They then performed time-domain numerical integration of the scalar field borrowing methods previously developed to study superradiant instability~\cite{Dolan:2012yt}. \textcite{Dima:2020yac} showed that the tachyonic instability is the dominant one and charted the parameter space in which spin-induced scalarization would occur.
-This is shown in Fig.~\ref{fig:domain_spin_induced}. \textcite{Hod:2020jjy} worked analytically in the infinitely-large coupling limit ($\eta / M^2 \to \infty$) and confirmed the expectation that $a / M \gtrsim 0.5$ is the minimal necessary spin value for which spin-induced scalarization occurs.
-The corrections for large, but finite, coupling were obtained by~\textcite{Hod:2022hfm}.
+Although conceptually simple, the problem is not straightforward to analyze because (i) the analytical form of $\mathscr{G}$ forbids the separation of variables as done in Sec.~\ref{sec:intro}, and thus the determination of the scalarization threshold will in principle require more sophisticated numerical methods than the Schwarzschild case, and (ii) the Kerr metric (with $a / M \geqslant 0.5$) has regions where $\mathscr{G}$ can be either negative or positive, where in the latter regions, for negative coupling constants, the effective mass may trigger a superradiant instability~\cite{Brito:2015oca}.
+To overcome these difficulties,~\textcite{Dima:2020yac} reduced the $(2+1)$-dimensional nonseparable scalar-field equation to a $(1+1)$-dimensional system of equations that are coupled through spherical harmonic multipole indices $l$ and $m$.
+They then performed time-domain numerical integration of the scalar field borrowing methods that were previously developed to study superradiant instability~\cite{Dolan:2012yt}. \textcite{Dima:2020yac} showed that the tachyonic instability is the dominant one and charted the parameter space in which spin-induced scalarization would occur.
+This is shown in Fig.~\ref{fig:domain_spin_induced}. \textcite{Hod:2020jjy} worked analytically in the infinitely large coupling limit ($\eta / M^2 \to \infty$) and confirmed the expectation that $a / M \gtrsim 0.5$ is the minimal necessary spin value for which spin-induced scalarization occurs.
+The corrections for large but finite coupling were obtained by~\textcite{Hod:2022hfm}.